bluerobotics/bluerov-ros-pkg/docs/Sprint Notes.md

 # BlueROV ROS Sprint

+A one-week sprint is being held to kick off the development of the BlueROV software.
 The goal of this sprint is to create a ROS package for the BlueROV that provides a solid foundation for community members to build on.
-See the implementation overview diagram.

 Our primary concerns are: